StephRut/MSI-QIIME2-Pipeline-Tutorial/README.md

 ### Filtering and Denoising the Sequences
 If you are filtering ITS data, see [Filtering ITS](url) page.

 For 16S rRNA data, especially paired-end reads, it is important to know the length of the sequences you are targeting.
-According to Katiraei et al. [(2022)](https://doi.org/10.1007/s00284-022-02956-9), the V4 region of 16S rRNA is approximately 250 base pairs in length.
-The ```qiime dada2 denoise-paired``` command used to truncate and merge the forward and reverse reads requires an overlap of at least 12 base pairs.
+According to Katiraei et al., the V4 region of 16S rRNA is approximately 250 base pairs in length.<sup>1</sup> The ```qiime dada2 denoise-paired``` command used to truncate and merge the forward and reverse reads requires an overlap of at least 12 base pairs.
 Therefore, you will want to set truncation lengths such that a 12 base pair overlap is likely to occur.
 In other words, don't truncate too short if you want to merge the paired-end reads!

 If the quality scores are too low on the ends of your reads, the data is less likely to be an accurate representation of what species are present in your sample.
 If your paired-end reads must be trimmed or truncated short due to low quality reads towards the ends of the sequences, it might be best to analyze the forwards sequences as single-end reads instead.
 The key here is to find the sweet spot where you keep as much data as you can, without sacrificing the quality of the data.